willybrauner/interpol/README.md

 // stop(): void
 itp.stop()

-// Compute 'from' 'to' and 'duration' values if there are functions
+// Compute ['from', 'to'] and 'duration' values if there are functions
 // refreshComputedValues(): void
 itp.refreshComputedValues()